 IMC University of Applied Sciences Krems (Rakousko): Department of Science and Technology

-The cooperation with IMC University of Aplied Science in Austria started in 2021 according to PhD internship of our students under the supervision of prof. Uwe Rinner.
+The cooperation with IMC University of Applied Science in Austria started according to PhD internship of our students under the supervision of prof. Uwe Rinner.
 His area of interest is a range of organic chemistry topics, extending from the synthesis of biologically active compounds to the production of functional prepolymers and the development of new synthesis methods.
-The institute also uses biotechnological processes to produce starting materials for the manufacture of highly functionalised products.
+The institute also uses biotechnological processes to produce starting materials to manufacture highly functionalized products.
 These fermenting processes convert aromatic compounds into the corresponding cyclohexanediols, which are valuable chiral components for synthesis projects.

-Vrije Universiteit Brussel (VUB), Belgium – Department of Chemistry
+Vrije Universiteit Brussel (Belgium) – Department of Chemistry

 Collaboration with Vrije Universiteit Brussel was established with prof. Frank De Proft and F. De Vleeschouwer.
 Originally, the joint research focused on DFT and ab initio calculations of radicals with a major interest in the oxidoreduction properties of plant secondary metabolites (phenyl propanoids).
 More recently, we have focused on the development of joint theoretical (DFT calculations) and experimental studies that would allow us to predict pKa values of novel hydrogen-bonding donors suitable for organocatalysis.